sedzinfo/workingfunctions/docs/reference/mgsub.md

 - mydata:

-  Character
+  Character vector to search within.

 - pattern:

-  Character to search for
+  Character vector of patterns to search for.

 - replacement:

-  Replacement character
+  Character.
+The replacement string applied for all patterns.

 - ...:

-  arguments passed to gsub
+  Additional arguments passed to [`gsub`](https://rdrr.io/r/base/grep.html), such as `fixed` or `ignore.case`.

+## Value

+A character vector with all pattern matches replaced.

 ## Examples